 The discount rate used to measure the total pension liability was 7.15%.
-To determine whether the municipal bond rate should be used in the calculation of a discount rate for each Plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
-Based on the testing of the Plans, the test revealed that none of the tested employer rate plans run out of assets.
-Therefore, the current 7.15% discount rate is appropriate and the use of the municipal bond rate calculation is not deemed necessary.
-The stress test results are presented in a detailed report, GASB Statements 67 and 68 Crossover Testing Report for Measurement Date June 30, 2018 based on June 30, 2017 Valuations, that can be obtained from the CalPERS website.
+To determine whether the municipal bond rate should be used in the calculation of a discount rate for the Plan, CalPERS stress tested employer rate plans within the Plan that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
+Based on the testing none of the tested employer rate plans run out of assets.
+Therefore, the current 7.15% discount rate is adequate and the use of the municipal bond rate calculation is not deemed necessary.
+The stress test results are presented in a detailed report, GASB Statements 67 and 68 Crossover Testing Report for Measurement Date June 30, 2019 based on June 30, 2018 Valuations, that can be obtained from the CalPERS website.